 Why do I cry all the time?

 Am I crying because I am emotional?
 Am I under stress?
 Or is it one of the first symptoms of depression?
-Remember, crying often for no reason is sometimes the first sign of depression.
+Remember, weeping often for no reason is sometimes the first sign of depression.

 Testimony & analysis